lokeshagg13/Book-Recommender/README.md

 - **Store** embeddings in **Chroma** (persisted locally in SQLite and binary files)
 - **Query** the database semantically to find similar books
 - **Classify** books into higher-level groups to support better filtering
+- **Analyze** emotional tones of descriptions for sentiment-based recommendation enhancements

 The embeddings and metadata are stored in the `datasets/chroma_db/` directory.